 Follow a Writing Process

 Following a process gives you focus, direction, and the creative freedom to write.
-Start by doing your research.
+Start by researching.

 Pick Your Subject and Conduct Research

 Research equips you with the ammunition you need to write a strong article.
 Use the Pomodoro Technique to focus on finding articles online.
-Bookmark all relevant content, read them, and jot down the key points.
+Bookmark relevant content, read the content and jot down the key points.
 Now compile an outline.

 Your Writing Outline